Jesdah/guitar-emporium/README.md

 The project will now been cloned on your local machine for use.

 ### Credit.
-* I have taken alot of inspiration from "Hello Django" and "I think before i blog"(https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum)

-* The bakground color for the body I got [here](https://www.makeuseof.com/css-background-gradients/)

 * I found the Date picker [here](https://stackoverflow.com/questions/3367091/whats-the-cleanest-simplest-to-get-running-datepicker-in-django)

+* I got the styling for .accept-btn [here](https://www.sliderrevolution.com/resources/css-button-hover-effects/)

+* The hover effect for the detail image comes from [this site](https://thebrandsmen.com/css-image-hover-effects/).

+* The boxshadow i got from [here](https://getcssscan.com/css-box-shadow-examples)

+* When user is inactive a modal will be displayed reminding the user about the [custom service](https://stackoverflow.com/questions/53108336/show-popup-when-user-is-inactive-after-5-minutes).

 * I have used StackOverflow for tips and tricks.